PietroFilippo/movie-finder-cli/README.md

 ### Interactive Mode

 The easiest way to use the CLI is to run it interactively.
-It will guide you through selecting a category, searching, filtering, and downloading.
+The arrow-key driven UI will guide you through selecting a category, searching, filtering, and downloading.

 ```bash
 # On Windows, you can use the provided batch script